marouenbg/marouenbg.github.io/README.md

 ### Education

 - Ph.D. in Biology at the [University of Luxembourg](http://uni.lu).
 [Doctoral Dissertation](https://github.com/marouenbg/PhD-thesis).
 - [Master in Bioinformatics](http://www.dsimb.inserm.fr/m2bi/) at Université Denis Diderot, Paris, France.
-This is where I got my first formal training in Bioinformatics through the support of inspiring mentors like Prof. Catehrine Etchebest at Paris Diderot and Dr. Zsolt Böcksei at Sanofi.
+This is where I got my first formal training in bioinformatics through the support of inspiring mentors like Prof. Catehrine Etchebest at Paris Diderot and Dr. Zsolt Böcksei at Sanofi.
 - Docteur en Pharmacie at the University of Monastir, [Faculty of Pharmacy](http://www.fphm.rnu.tn/), Monastir, Tunisia.
 I am a pharmacist by training, I took courses and performed internships in clinical biology.
 I was mentored by Col. Mehdi Dridi, and supervised by Dr. Mariem Ben Hmida for the research project.
 [Doctoral dissertation](https://github.com/marouenbg/marouenbg.github.io/blob/master/These_MBG_Final.pdf).

 ### Software